PseudoDevs/IamGhost/bmd4.md

-Last updated: 2024-04-11 10:48:37
+Last updated: 2024-04-11 10:49:13
-Random Quote: There's proving and there's knowing. -  Bill Oakley
+Random Quote: All I know is, he's not in the same grade as me anymoreAnd I'm thrilled. - Missy